ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/case-security3.png)

-- Provide a `Security manifest name` and click `Next`.
+- Provide a `Security manifest name` (e.g. `denim_security_config`) and click `Next`.

 ![](images/case-security4.png)

-- Set permissions against the security `Roles` (in this example all permissions are assigned to each `Role`) and click `Next`.
+- Set permissions against the security roles (in this example all permissions are assigned to each role) and click `Next`.

 ![](images/case-security5.png)

-- You can then set the adminstrators, if you want you can `Add` others.
+- In this step, you set the administrators.
+You can add administrators besides the pre-defined one if you want, by clicking the `Add` button, or you can just click `Next`.

 ![](images/case-security6.png)